MileHacker Logo

 • Learning a few basic Czech sayings like "Dobrý den" (Good day) and "Děkuji" (Thank you) is appreciated.

-• Tap water is generally safe to drink in Prague, but bottled water is widely available.
+• Tap water is generally safe to drink in Prague, but it's easy to buy bottled water.

 • Many restaurants accept card payments, but some smaller pubs or street food stalls might prefer cash.

-• During peak tourist season, booking a table for dinner at well-liked eateries is a good idea.
+• During peak tourist season, booking a table for dinner at popular restaurants is a good idea.